arielccjr/Journal2025/README.txt

                     ~2: Check Goal State: Verify if the current state meets the goal criteria.
                     ~3: Expand Nodes: Generate possible next states from the current state.
                     ~4: Store in Frontier: Maintain a list of unexplored nodes.
-                        : DEPTH-FIRST SEARCH: Push Initial State into Stack Frontier.
-                        : BREADTH-FIRST SEARCH: Enqueue Initial State into Queue Frontier.
-                        : A* SEARCH: Initialize Priority Queue Frontier with Initial State.
                     ~5: Use Search Strategy: Choose the next state based on the algorithm.
-                        : DEPTH-FIRST SEARCH: Loop until Solution or Empty Frontier:
-                            : Pop the last added node.
-                            : If goal state, return solution.
-                            : Otherwise, expand node and push new nodes into the stack.
-                            : Backtrack when dead ends are reached.
-                        : BREADTH-FIRST SEARCH: Loop until Solution or Empty Frontier:
-                            : Dequeue the first added node.
-                            : If goal state, return solution.
-                            : Otherwise, expand node and enqueue new nodes.
-                        : A* SEARCH: Loop until Solution or Empty Frontier:
-                            : Remove the node with the lowest f(n) = g(n) + h(n).
-                            : If goal state, return solution.
-                            : Otherwise, expand node and add new nodes with updated f(n).
-                        : MINIMAX ALGORITHM (For Adversarial Search)
-                            ~1: Recursively Explore Possible Moves.
-                            ~2: If Terminal State, Return Utility.
-                            ~3: If Max Player, Choose Move with Maximum Utility.
-                            ~4: If Min Player, Choose Move with Minimum Utility.
                     ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

     ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.